prowler0305/personal-how-to/docs/version_control/create-repo.md

     * Fill in the information including name, description, and check the Initialize checkbox and click the **Create Repository** button.

     [![create repo](/images/create_repo.png)](/images/create_repo.png)

+Now that you have a repository created see the [How To clone a repository](clone-repo.md)